sangeethsajeev/capstone_project/README.md

 ## Basic EDA steps

 1. Handling Missing Values - Drop as count of those is less than 5%.
-Also majority of missing is in Target fetures.
+Also majority of missing is in Target features.

 ## Feature Engineering